stylify/web/content/docs/nuxt-module/installation-and-usage.md

 navigationTitle: "Installation"

+title: "Installation and usage"
-title: "Learn how to install and use the @stylify/nuxt-module."
+description: "Learn how to install and use the @stylify/nuxt-module."
 ---

 Nuxt module can be installed only via CLI like NPM or Yarn.